Our solo women traveller safety tips for Cairo and Egypt. Wondering what to wear? See our packing tips for women travellers.

-Take Ubers and the female only metro car if you take the metro
+Take Uber and the female-only metro car if you take the metro

 Uber is very affordable works great in Cairo.
 I have heard issues of harassment in cabs, but all of my rides in Uber were respectful and pleasant.
 You are also much more likely to pay more and will need to negotiate if you take a cab.

-The metro is also great way to get around and escape Cairo traffic.
-There are usually two cars dedicated for women only.
+The metro is also a great way to get around and escape Cairo traffic.
+There are usually two dedicated cars that are for women only.
 They are usually cars 4 and 5, but they are also labelled on the platform.

 Join a tour for the beginning of your trip

-This is something I’d consider if you’re traveling alone and aren’t used to traveling to country with this type of culture.
+This is something I’d consider if you’re travelling alone and aren’t used to traveling to a country with this type of culture.
 If you haven’t travelled to a city like this, it could be a bit of a culture shock initially.
 Joining a tour for the first couple of days to dip your feet and get context from tour guides could be a great way to get your feel for the city before exploring on your own.
-I’d recommend checking out Intrepid Travel .
+I’d recommend checking out Intrepid Travel.
 They specialize in small group tours, so it doesn’t feel like the typical tour group experience.